-Concrete slabs should be of high compressive strength and constructed to prevent groundwater from permeating the concrete.
-All acceptable concrete slabs are those which have been cured for at least 60 days and have a minimum 6mil poly film moisture barrier between the ground and the concrete.
+A. Concrete slabs should be of high compressive strength and constructed to prevent groundwater from permeating the concrete.
+All acceptable concrete slabs are those which have been cured for at least 60 days and have a minimum of 6-mil polyethylene film moisture barrier between the ground and the concrete.